-.
-Managed habitat at each population site supports a minimum viable population of 200 to 500 butterflies for at least 10 years.
+3. Managed habitat at each population site supports a minimum viable population of 200 to 500 butterflies for at least 10 years.

-The reintroduction of Oregon silverspot butterflies within the proposed NEP would help address the limited number of populations and the subspecies' diminished geographic range.
-In addition, it is likely to contribute to meeting recovery criteria, as both proposed NEP areas have the biological attributes to support a viable butterfly population of butterflies and will be managed consistent with the subspecies' biological needs.
+The reintroduction of Oregon silverspot butterflies within the NEP area will help address the limited number of populations and the subspecies' diminished geographic range.
+In addition, it is likely to contribute to meeting recovery criteria, as both NEP areas have the biological attributes to support a viable population of butterflies and will be managed consistent with the subspecies' biological needs.